New Jerusalem find may shed light on Jewish revolt against Romans

 The Israel Antiquities Authority said the find could contribute to answering the long-standing question of why the Bar Kochba revolt erupted - over the establishment of Aelia Capitolina and the construction of a pagan temple on the site of the destroyed Jewish temple, or because of Hadrian's punitive actions against those resisting Roman rule.

-The large fragment, weighing several hundred kilograms, was a surprising find.
+The large fragment, weighing several hundred kilogrammes, was a surprising find.
 Archaeologists were working to recover Byzantine pottery around a water cistern at a site near Jerusalem's Old City ahead of construction work.

 Avner said the Byzantines, who succeeded the Romans, did not preserve their predecessors' monuments and recycled the stone for their own building projects.
 The newly discovered section has had a semi-circle hewn out of it and was used as a paving stone around a water cistern.